 While you could drive to Merzouga by yourself and find a company there that would take you to a desert camp, you would be missing out on interesting information and a local’s insight since you wouldn’t have a guide with you.
 Plus, you’d have the stress of driving for long distances and finding your way through the desert.

-Should I book a Sahara desert tour in advance or buy it on the spot?
+Booking a Sahara desert tour in advance vs buying it on the spot

-Should I choose a private tour or a group tour?
+Choosing a private tour vs a group tour

-Choosing a private tour will give you the most flexibility, but it will also be more expensive.
-A group tour, on the other hand, is cheaper, more eco-friendly as your carbon emissions will be lower, and you’ll have the chance to meet some fun people during your desert journey.
+Choosing a private tour will of course be the most expensive option but it will give you the most flexibility and is probably the best option if you’re visiting Morocco with kids.
+A group tour, on the other hand, is cheaper and you’ll have the chance to meet some fun people during your desert journey.